10 Early signs of dyslexia in 2nd graders every parent should know

 - 2 min read

 By second grade, most children are expected to make the leap from “learning to read” to “reading to learn.”
-But for some kids, reading doesn’t click as quickly as it should.
-If you’ve noticed your child avoiding reading homework, guessing at words, or lagging behind peers, you may be wondering if it’s something more than just a slow start.
+However, for some kids, reading doesn’t click as quickly as it should.
+If you’ve noticed your child avoiding reading homework, guessing at words, or lagging behind peers, you may wonder if it’s something more than just a slow start.

 Dyslexia, a common learning difference, often becomes clearer in the early elementary years.
-Knowing the signs can help you act early — and early intervention makes a world of difference.
+Knowing the signs can help you act early.
+Early intervention makes a world of difference.

 Difficulty sounding out new words